 The stadium was built for and is mostly used as a rugby union ground, although in the past it has hosted other sporting events.
 Most commonly, the other events it has hosted have been football matches.
 Notably, Heart of Midlothian FC (Hearts) and Hibernian (Hibs) have both played against FC Barcelona at the ground.
 Hearts v Barcelona attracted 58,000 fans to be the most attended Edinburgh football match in over 50 years.

 Other Uses of BT Murrayfield Stadium

 Popular music acts have stopped on tour at Murrayfield on multiple occasions.
-Most notably, David Bowie, Tina Turner, U2, Oasis, and the Rolling Stones have played at Murrayfield on various occasions.
+Most notably, One Direction, Robbie Williams, David Bowie, Tina Turner, U2, Oasis, and The Rolling Stones have played at Murrayfield on various occasions.
 It was also the location of the final Live 8 concert in 2005.